This Article On Mortgage After Short Sale Guidelines For Home Purchase

 - A short sale is when a homeowner gets the blessing of their lender to sell their home below the amount of their mortgage balance

-- Short sales is selling a home that is worth less than the balance of their loan balance
+- Short sales are selling a home that is worth less than the balance of their loan balance

 - Most lenders grant and approve short sales to homeowners who cannot afford their mortgage payments